Higher-Rank Mathieu Opers, Toda Chain, and Analytic Langlands Correspondence: Yang-Yang Function

 Using~(\ref{NLIE}), we also compute\footnote{Bringing the derivative under the integral sign is allowed as $X_{\bm\de}(\mu)$ is positive and decaying as $\mu^{-2N}$ as $\mu\rightarrow\infty$ on $\mathbb{R}$~\cite[Proposition 3]{Kozlowski:2010tv}.
 Then the integral~\eqref{NLIE} converges absolutely for small enough values of $\Lambda^{2N} > 0$. }

 where again $K(\mu)$ is given by eq.~(\ref{Kdef}).
 We are now ready to compute

-where the first two terms in the integral come from differentiating of first term in eq.~\eqref{Yinst} and we have used eq.~\eqref{dX-dLambda}; the second term comes from the derivative of the dilogarithm, defined by
+where the first two terms in the integral come from differentiating of first term in eq.~\eqref{Yinst} and we have used eq.~\eqref{dX-dLambda}; the third term comes from the derivative of the dilogarithm, defined by